7 Fun Things to do in the Summer with Kids

 There’s something nostalgic about packing into the car and heading to the drive-in theater.
 This old-school entertainment has experienced a resurgence in recent years, and it is a wonderful way to sit back and relax as a family.

-The West’s largest drive-in movie chain, West Wind, features seven theaters across California, Arizona, and Nevada, including one in Sacramento and another in Las Vegas.
+The West’s largest drive-in movie chain, West Wind, features six theaters across California, Arizona, and Nevada, including one in Sacramento and another in Las Vegas.
 Each of these digital drive-ins has a snack bar stocked with candy, popcorn, and hot foods such as burgers and nachos so you can munch while watching a first-run flick.
 In Utah, West Valley City’s long-running Redwood Drive-In hosts double-feature films on weekends throughout summer across multiple screens.

 4. Go fruit picking.